Join us for Screening Days November 2021 – a hybrid event running at Broadway Cinema, Nottingham and online!

 Is there somewhere to get food and drinks at Broadway?

-Tea and coffee will be provided during morning registration at Broadway, and you will have the option to pre-book lunches to pick up at Broadway before the event.
-For other refreshments, you can visit Broadway’s Café Bar or Mezz Bar or go out to one of the many shops and restaurants nearby.
-There will be a cocktail hour after the final films on Saturday in the Mezz Bar.
+Tea and coffee will be provided during morning registration at Broadway.
+If you pre-booked sandwich lunch bags, you will be able to quickly pick these up at the event by giving your name.
+For other refreshments, visit Broadway’s Café Bar or Mezz Bar or go out to one of the many shops and restaurants nearby.
+There will be a cocktail hour drinks reception after the final films on Saturday in the Mezz Bar.

 How accessible is the event?